 If a horse can’t clearly see the fence, it’s likely to run right into it, potentially becoming tangled or injured.
-So you need a good, visible fence for your horse paddock.
-We recommend wood post and board fences, which are sturdy, visible and attractive.
+Horses are visual creatures making high tensile or pipe fencing a great option for a horse paddock.
+When using pipe fencing, it’s best to post pipes close together with a marker where the wires are.
+This helps horses to easily see their barriers.
+Since horses are also athletic creatures, barbed fencing is not advised.
+A more budget option to pipe fencing are wood post and board fences, which are sturdy, visible and attractive.

 These crafty guys and gals are escape artists.
 If you don’t want to get your cardio exercise by chasing goats, you’ll need to space your posts closely together and use special material, such as goat net wire fencing.